Xerbo/aptdec/README.md

 ## Output

-Generated images are outputted in PNG, 8 bit greyscale for raw and channel A|B images, palleted images for temperature and GVI false color, 24 bit RGB for false color.
+Generated images are outputted in PNG and are 24 bit RGB for all image types apart from pure greyscale images.

 Image names are `audiofile-x.png`, where `x` is: